Factbox: UK government ensnared in court battles over suspending parliament

-LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that will be heard over the next month.
+LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that are being heard in court this week.

-Johnson announced on Wednesday that he will suspend the British parliament from mid-September to mid-October ahead of an Oct.
+Johnson announced last week that he will suspend the British parliament from mid-September to mid-October ahead of an Oct.
 31 Brexit deadline, enraging his opponents and raising the stakes in the country’s deepest political crisis in decades.

 Robert Blackburn, a professor of constitutional law at King’s College university in London, said the cases are likely to be combined and the Supreme Court could overturn the decision to suspend parliament.